Oktopost/Squid/Docs/Source/References/Select/orderBy.rst

 * **$type**:  *string*

-	Is the query will be descending or ascending
+	Is the query descending or ascending

 ----------